Should I Go Gluten-Free? What Your DNA Can Tell You (2026)

 Here is the problem many people run into: they start a gluten-free diet first, feel somewhat better (which can happen for many reasons), and then try to get tested for celiac later.
 But celiac blood tests (TTG-IgA) require gluten to be in your diet.
 If you have already eliminated gluten, the test may come back falsely negative — and you will never know whether you had celiac or not.

 Genetic screening solves this problem.
 Because your DNA does not change based on diet, an HLA-DQ test works whether you are eating gluten or not.
-If the result is negative, celiac is ruled out regardless of your current diet.
+If the result is negative, celiac is unlikely regardless of your current diet — though, as discussed below, this screening is not a substitute for clinical HLA typing.

 Celiac vs. Gluten Sensitivity: They Are Different